Interested In Making Your Hormone Replacement Therapy Blast Off?

 Fad Diets.
 There is one quick, simple and easy answer to the question of fad diets: AVOID THEM AT ALL COSTS!
 Many of the rigid diet recommendations and plans have contributed some useful ideas to the nutrition puzzle.
 But the problems of the "my-way-or-the-highway" attitude of every fad diet approach highlights their weaknesses.
 For example, the low-carb folks are to be commended for correctly pointing out the dangers of simple carbs.
 The low-fat people are to be similarly saluted for their emphasis on the dangers of fat.

 However, they both throw out the baby with the bathwater.
 As mentioned above, complex carbs and unsaturated fats both play beneficial roles in our search for optimal health.
-And some fad diets are outright dangerous to your health…as well as being too complicated and restrictive for the average person to stay with.
+And some fad diets are outright dangerous to your health…as well as being too complicated and restrictive for the average person follow.
 By following the guidelines above, and applying common sense, you can harness the power of food in a safe, long-lasting manner.

 The Incredible Power of Water